 III.3 Feature Selection

-Next, as a first feature selection step, correlations between the metric variables as well as between all variables are assessed to decide, which features are contributing only redundant information to the dataset.
+Next, as a first feature selection step, correlations between the metric variables (and the target variable ‘Income’) as well as between all variables (and the target variable ‘Income’) are assessed to decide, which features are contributing only redundant information to the dataset.
 The outcome of this analysis is described in more detail in chapter IV; for now, it is relevant to know that some features are discarded and a list of features ‘features_to_keep_1’ is defined, which contains the features that are kept after the correlation analysis.
 The variables of the resulting training dataset are presented in table 2.